scottw/solid-mvc-perl/README.md

 I should also note that this example was meant to be easy to understand, rather than a good candidate to demonstrate these principles.
 I didn't want the legibility of the software itself to obscure the design principles; the sacrifice, of course, is that you have to withhold judgement of the principles in this particular case.

+An [exploded version](https://github.com/scottw/solid-mvc-perl-supplemental) of `maint-v5` is available, which shows how the model code and `Errr` module might be loaded dynamically, rather than inlined.

 ## Installing

 I use [Carton](https://metacpan.org/release/Carton) or [Carmel](https://metacpan.org/release/Carmel) for build dependencies.
 I have included a `cpanfile` for your convenience.
 After install Carmel or Carton, simply: